gaetbout/starknet-array-manipulation/README.md

 #  Array

 Here is a simple lib to do some common array operations.
 Since cairo is memory immutable (once you write the value in a memory cell, this cell cannot  change anymore), each function requiring any memory change, will create a new array.
 So you can see each method as a copy method with some more extra logic.
-Which is why I chose to standardise  this behavior by  always returning two elements the length of the new  array and the new array (arr_len, arr) even when it is not useful.

-This library is divided in two files (so far).
+This library is divided in two parts.
 To know how to use each function, don't hesitate to refer to the tests.

 Here is everything you can do:

 ## Array manipulation

-This file will always have to create a new array to return.
+This file will always have to create a new array to be returned.
 Unless specified, these methods are all in O(N) complexity.
-All these methods are returning the same values **(arr_len : felt, arr : felt*):**
+All these methods are returning the same values
+`**(arr_len : felt, arr : felt*):**`

 | Function | Arguments |
 | ------ | ----------- |